christian-posta/christian-posta.github.io/_posts/2015-09-07-vjbug-cold-hard-truth.md

 So you think you're going to do microservices?
 Did you also try to adopt SOA?
 And agile?
 And scrum?

+>Update: links to the in-person preso and the webinar I did for these talks are here: <a href="https://t.co/SMhXojCVCM">In person @IteratePHX</a> and <a href="https://plus.google.com/events/ck5bmdjj966ng9nnd6nv6ljptpo">Virtual JBUG webinar</a>

 Business needs are getting more complex, demanding, and changing rapidly.
 You tried all the past hyped technologies and architectures but those promises have been under-delivering.
 Can microservices help here?

 <a href="https://plus.google.com/events/ck5bmdjj966ng9nnd6nv6ljptpo"> ![Hangouts](/images/vjbug-hangouts.png) </a>